timescale/docs/use-timescale/hyperfunctions/function-pipelines.md

 <img class="main-content__illustration" src="https://s3.amazonaws.com/assets.timescale.com/docs/images/timeseries_vector.png" alt="An example of a timevector within a larger dataset"/>

-To construct a `timevector` from your data, we use a custom aggregate and pass in the columns to become the time,value pairs.
+To construct a `timevector` from your data, use a custom aggregate and pass in the columns to become the time,value pairs.
 It uses a `WHERE` clause to define the limits of the subset, and a `GROUP BY` clause to provide identifying information about the time-series.
 For example, to construct a `timevector` from